ShamKarthik-TA/learning_state_management/README.md

 - **zustand-latest-sample/**: Shows Zustand's minimal API, selectors, and async caveats.

 Each project contains hands-on examples and visual demos for learning and comparison.

-## Workshop Slides
-See `global-state-comparison.marp.md` for the full workshop slide deck (open with Marp or VS Code Marp extension).

 ## License
 MIT